Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 After automation

-60% straight-through, manual work remains on 40% of invoices
+At a 60% straight-through target, manual work remains on the other 40% of invoices

 Gross saving